laryn/imagemagick/README.txt

 -- REQUIREMENTS --

-* ImageMagick (http://www.imagemagick.org) needs to be installed on your server and the convert binary needs to be accessible and executable from PHP.
+* Either ImageMagick (http://www.imagemagick.org) or GraphicsMagick
+  (http://www.graphicsmagick.org) need to be installed on your server and the convert binary needs to be accessible and executable from PHP.

 * The PHP configuration must allow invocation of proc_open() (which is